 Downtown Livermore deserves a few hours of exploration.
 There are shops, a park to explore, and plenty of restaurants and cafes.
 Possibly the most unique attraction you’ll see is the Centennial Light Bulb.
 Housed inside a fire station, it’s being throwing light for a long time.
 A really long time.
 Like 1 million hours long time!

 Burn off some of those extra calories with a stop at Del Valle Regional Park.
 Hike, bike, or rent a canoe to explore the lovely lake.
 There are specific sites you can reserve ahead of time, and the park is a popular spot for family picnics, parties, and BBQs.
-There is a snack bar, museum, and occasional live music events.
-Even mariachi bands have been spotted making their way from site to site, to the delight of visitors.
+There is a snack bar, a museum, and occasional live music events. website.

 If shopping is on your mind Filmore has it covered.
-San Francisco Premium Outlets is located just outside of town on interstate 580.
+San Francisco Premium Outlets is located just outside of town on Interstate 580.
 Previously know as Livermore Outlets the 512,000 square-foot center offers over 130 factory stores for a full day of shopping.
+2774 Livermore Outlets Drive.